-TLDR: If you want your virtual game to feel more real, consider using your VTT to emulate your tabletop games rather than using it for things that only VTTs can do.
+TLDR: If you want your virtual game to feel more real, consider using your VTT to emulate your tabletop rather than using it for things that only VTTs can do.

 Like many of you, my local gaming group has been forced to game virtually for some weeks.